russtheaerialist-retired-projects/node-spi/README.md

 node-spi
 ========

-A NodeJS interface to the SPI bus typically found on embedded linux machines.
+A NodeJS interface to the SPI bus typically found on embedded linux machines such as the Raspberry Pi.

 There is a native interface and a wrapped JS interface with a slightly better API.